-With their razor sharp teeth and heavy front claws, Beavers can become a serious threat.
+With their razor sharp teeth and heavy front claws, Beavers can become a serious threat for dogs.

 About this time last year—late March—one of our German wirehairs chased a young beaver around our backyard pond.
 It dove every time she got close, so she couldn’t catch it.
 Fortunately, we were able to call her off before the beaver climbed out of the pond and headed back down the stream from which we assume it had come.
 If she had confronted it on land, we might have had a dead dog.